StamusNetworks/suricata-4-analysts/source/12years.rst

 Suricata 7 (July 2023)  - Maturity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-3 years have passed between the 6 and 7 versions and this was, like Covid-19, not expected.
-This release is featuring a bit set of improvements.
+Three years have passed between the versions 6 and 7 which was, like Covid-19, unexpected.
+This release features a bit set of improvements.
-Some really old inquiries have been addressed like the parsing, logging and detection of TLS client certificates as well as conditional pcap.
+Some really old inquiries such as the parsing, logging, and detection of TLS client certificates as well as conditional pcap have been addressed.
-Thist last feature was asked since multiple years.
-The concept is to generate a pcap file on alert to be able to have evidence and low level data
-for investigation.
-Full Packet capture was available since years but in term of storage this is really really costly.
-With conditional pcap
-capture the storage is limited to packets belonging to flows with alert.
+The conditional pcap feature has been a common request for multiple years.
+The concept is to generate a pcap file on an alert in order to have evidence and low level data for investigation.
+Full packet capture has been available for years, but in term of storage this is incredibly costly.
+With conditional packet capture the storage is limited to packets belonging to flows with alert.

-On performance side, two new packet capture mechanisms have been added.
-AF_XDP and DPDK are really bringing significant performance improvements at
+On the performance side, two new packet capture mechanisms have been added.
+AF_XDP and DPDK bring significant performance improvements at
 really high speed.
-Both are providing kernel bypass to avoid useless treatment in kernel as everything that matter to Suricata is the packet on the wire
+Both provide kernel bypass to avoid useless treatment in kernel, as everything that matters to Suricata is the packet on the wire
-and not its routing for example.
-AF_XDP is available in recent Linux kernel and DPDK requires custom driver and specific NIC such as Intel ones.
+rather than its routing.
+AF_XDP is available in the most recent Linux kernel and DPDK requires a custom driver and specific NIC such as those provded by Intel.